-You can check it follow the steps below:
+You can check it following the steps below:

-1) Is the connection between your PC and the Router correct?
+1) Is the connection between your PC and the modem router correct?

 The LEDs of LAN port which you link to the device and the LEDs on your PC's adapter should be lit.